digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

         * Other stakeholders

     * Features
-        * Anything that's "done" (i.e. implemented and has passed tech and functional reviews)
+        * * Features that are done (i.e. implemented and have passed tech and functional/product reviews)

     * Stability
-        * We aim at keeping UAT stable, so it can be a reliable tool for the given use cases.
+        * We aim at keeping UAT stable so it can be a reliable tool for the given use cases.

     * Data
         * Data in UAT is expected to persist and only be created, updated or deleted by the users (or migration, cf. below).